Alli Darbar: Plot

 Vijay, a youth, goes searching for a gang of women criminals, to stop their terrorising the people and to earn the police-sponsored ₹1 lakh.
 Vijay and his two friends, with help of some pet animals, thwart some of the robbery attempts.
-Alli, one of the chief gangsters, decides to capture Vijay but falls in love with him.
+Alli, one of the chief gangsters, decides to capture Vijay but falls in love with him and Malliga from the same gang comes to know the truth of Vijay as her long lost elder brother.